eriqande/mega-simple-microhap-snakeflow/README.md

 # And we can map a marker set to more than one full genome...as the
 # LFAR example with a genome called "nookie2" shows.

+# But, also note that we can have multiple variant sets for each genome
+# within a genome-focused marker set.

+# The "variants" field is reserved only for the canonical SNP-sets that we would
+# use to call specific variants.
+Not for finding new variants, etc.
 marker_sets:
   LFAR:
     genome:
       Otsh_v1.0:
         regions: config/regions/LFAR-Otsh_v1.0.txt
+        variants:
+          snps_only: config/canonical_variants/LFAR-Otsh_v1-snps-only.vcf
+          everything: config/canonical_variants/LFAR-Otsh_v1-everything.vcf
       nookie2:
         regions: config/regions/LFAR-nookie2.txt
   WRAP: